Slope fields

 Suppose we have a first-order differential equation of the form

 where is some expression in x and y.
 The differential equation says that the slope of a solution curve at a point on the curve is .
 If we draw short line segments with slope at several points , the result is called a slope field (or direction field).
+These line segments indicate the direction in which a solution curve is heading, so the direction field helps us visualise the general shape of these curves.

 In this activity we will explore the basic commands used to plot slope fields that will help you to analyse solution curves of first-order differential equations.